 Local Friends (aka Wildlife)

 Be aware of the different local wildlife you may encounter on your adventure.
 We read up on the snakes of Australia to know which to watch for and what to do if we stumbled across one.
 Aside from bugs and snakes, we also made sure to never leave any food outside for long.
-Dingoes were very common in the campgrounds near the Red Center and we watched one take food right off our neighbor’s grill for a nice dinner.
-They look just like dogs, but are not pets and should not be approached.

 Planning Your Route

-We didn’t really worry about timing as much but our plan was to drive as far away as possible and slowly work our way back.
-This way we were sure to get as far as we wanted and still have time to slowly travel back.
 We left Melbourne and drove straight out to Alice Springs.
-On Google Maps, this is a 24 hour drive.
+On Google Maps, this is a 24-hour drive.
 Plan on longer.
-We made it in 3 days and boon docked along the way.
-Had we not gone straight out, we likely wouldn’t have made it.
-Once we reached Alice we were free to slowly work our way back and take in all the sites we marked on the way up.
+We made it in 3 days and boondocked along the way.
+We likely wouldn’t have made it if we had not gone straight out.
+Once we reached Alice, we were free to slowly work our way back and take in all the sites we had marked on the way up.

 Planning is everything when taking on a trip like this so establish a route that works for your timing and stick to it.
 If you’re lucky enough to have extended or endless time then you may not need to adhere as much to this rule.